tizonia/tizonia-openmax-il/README.md

 An experimental implementation for Linux of the OpenMAX IL 1.2 provisional specification.

+_This is a highly experimental, rapidly-changing project.
+APIs might change overnight._

 Tizonia OpenMAX IL consists of a number of resources:

 * An almost complete implementation of a base OpenMAX IL 1.2 component library